makkahwi/cash-hub/README.md

 - Full-Detail Listing: You could enlist all the details you could ever think of about your currencies collection.
 - Automated Market Evaluation: Once you enlist a currency, the system added up its circular value to total value estimation.
-- Best Techs Involved: Techs of Vue.Js 3 & Strapi of Node.Js were the best to serve the project and its purposes.
+- Best Techs Involved: Techs of Vue.Js 3 & Firebase of Node.Js were the best to serve the project and its purposes.
 - A showroom page for public to browse the collection with filter options.
 - Secured login for showroom owner to access data manipulation features.
 - Statistics & charts dashboard (Counts, Targets, Edges, Map) for owner as well.

 ## Coming Soon Features

-As of this moment, you could use the admin panel (Strapi app) to add the currencies collection and the public showroom (Vue.Js app) to view them.
+As of this moment, you could use the admin panel (Firebase app) to add the currencies collection and the public showroom (Vue.Js app) to view them.
 Soon, a new admin panel will be built to not only include data input controls, but also a dashboard to provide reports & data analysis about the collection.

 ## Future Works